 The Brazilian Federal Tax Authority has filed claims against Souza Cruz seeking to reassess the profits of overseas subsidiaries to corporate income tax and social contribution tax.
-The reassessments are for the years 2004 until and including 2012 for a total amount of BRL1,683 million (£316 million) to cover tax, interest and penalties.
+The reassessments are for the years 2004 until and including 2012 for a total amount of BRL1,778 million (£250 million) to cover tax, interest and penalties.

 Souza Cruz appealed all reassessments.
-Regarding the first assessments (2004-2006) Souza Cruz's appeal was rejected in 2013 although the written judgment of that tribunal was received in 2016.
-Souza Cruz has appealed the decision.
+Regarding the first assessments (2004-2006) Souza Cruz's appeals were rejected by the ultimate Administrative Court after which Souza Cruz filed two lawsuits with the Judicial Court to appeal the reassessments.
+The judgment in respect of the reassessment of corporate income tax has been decided in favour of Souza Cruz by the first level of the Judicial Court and Souza Cruz is waiting to see whether the Brazilian Tax Authorities will appeal the judgment.
+The lawsuit appealing the social contribution tax is pending judgment in the first level of the Judicial Court.
 The appeal against the second assessments (2007 and 2008) was upheld at the second tier tribunal and was closed.
 In 2015, a further reassessment for the same period (2007 and 2008) was raised after the five-year statute of limitation which has been appealed against.